Get in touch

 Sadly Richard died prematurely and John took on the mantle as Managing Director and has since brought the business very much into the 21st century.
 Family connections have also played a part in workforce development with many of WHT’s current staff being related to current and previous employees.

 Whilst the high-volume production of many of our traditional parts has moved overseas, WHT still maintains a niche position in those markets especially where small and medium quantities of unique parts are required, often on short lead-times for repair and maintenance.
 The ability to produce small batches cost-effectively is now central to our current market position and continuous investment in capital equipment, materials technology, training, and information technology means that we also now offer a vital service to today’s key industries such as railways, oil/gas, petrochemical, and off-road equipment.

 And in a world where outsourcing has become increasingly fashionable, WHT continues to invest in its own capabilities, particularly in-house die-making and finished component machining.
 WHT's evolution has seen a massive advance in production techniques and the streamlining of material procurement which has been crucial to maintaining competitiveness.
 Continually investing in our plant, processes, and people, we embrace the most modern industry and have the advantage of historical evolution behind us.

 W.H.Tildesley Ltd has access to an extensive historical drawing archive that covers a diverse range of drop forged components

-Historical drawing archives dating from 1908 through to present day
+Historical drawing archives dating from 1908 through to the present day

 WHT was established in 1874 and is one of the oldest drop forging companies in the UK.
 Our heritage is thoroughly documented in our drawing archives, spanning over 100 years of drop forging production at the site in Willenhall, West Midlands.
 All drawings are professionally bound and archived until this day, the oldest being from 1908 when the archive was implemented.